-Any time the NFL comes under fire for its handling of concussions, the league is sure to mention its “concussion protocol” as one of the leading ways it is protecting players.
+Any time the NFL comes under fire for its handling of concussions, the league is sure to mention its “concussion protocol” as one of the leading ways it is protecting players like those listed on w88.com.
 In theory, the protocol is designed to identify players with potential brain injuries and remove them from the game as quickly as possible.

 Unfortunately, the protocol has failed players and the league time and time again, as Sunday’s game between the Houston Texans and the San Francisco 49’s made horrifyingly clear.

 In the second-quarter of the game, Houston quarterback Tom Savage was brutally tackled in his own end-zone.
 After his head whipped back and smacked the turf, Savage became strangely immobile, slowly rolling onto his side with his arms bent in front of him, and began to shake uncontrollably.

 Pretty sure #TomSavage got knocked out. pic.twitter.com/JD92vEpna8

 — ObisKanobis (@ObisKanobis) December 10, 2017

 All of this happened at the feet of an official, who bent over to check on Savage.
 The fact that something was wrong was undeniably clear.

 In any universe with an effective concussion protocol, that would have been the end of the game for Savage.
 However, by the next possession, Savage was back on the field.